 The gods are with us.
-It is a beautiful morning and the clear blue skies over the towering nevado of Veronica offer a welcoming sight.
+It is a beautiful morning, the clear blue skies over the towering nevado of Veronica a welcoming sight.
 I break camp, pack the horses and return to Alfamayo for breakfast.
-Señor and señora Zamora, whom I had met on the way down, serve me a generous portion of lechón with tamales and coffee at their little restaurant.
-We spend an hour in idle chat, admiring the magnificent views of the nevados sparkling in the sun before I mount and ride on.
+Mr and Mrs Zamora, whom I had met on the way down, serve me a generous portion of lechón with tamales and coffee.
+We chat for a while and admire the magnificent views of the nevados sparkling in the sun.

 Encouraged, I thank him and remount.

-We continue on to the little bridge across the Lucumayo and follow the ravine up to the Panticalle Pass.
+We continue on to the bridge across the Lucumayo and follow the ravine up to the Panticalle Pass.
 Before us is a very steep climb over sheer puna.
+It’s damn hard work all the way to the top.
 All trace of the trail has now disappeared in the sparse vegetation and the horses struggle for footing in the thin air.
 The reassurances of the man from Canchayoc were nonsense: the climb is very, very steep.
 We arrive at the crest a few hours later and I notice we are still a long way from the pass.
 I now understand the meaning of ‘crestfallen.’

 A thick mist drifts up from below and suddenly all visibility is lost.
-We are climbing blind in a dense fog whose silence is broken only by the sound of the wind whistling through the ichu grass and the panting of the horses.
-Into this eerie emptiness we climb for hours, hoping we are on the right trail, when suddenly, out of the gloaming, an apacheta emerges.
+We are climbing blind in the dense fog, only the sound of the wind whistling through the ichu grass and the panting of the horses is heard.
+Into this eerie emptiness we climb, hoping we are on the right trail, when suddenly, out of the gloaming an apacheta emerges.
 It is a sacred cairn of stones deposited by generations of travellers in honour of the Pachamama and the Apus, ancient spirit guardians to see them safely on their journey, and I know we have crested the pass.
-We begin our descent in the fading light towards Tanccac and the Sacred Valley in a landscape that in the clearing mist grows increasingly more beautiful.
+We begin our descent in the fading light towards Tanccac and the Sacred Valley in a landscape that grows increasingly more beautiful.
 The towering nevados, now a dull gold in the last rays of the sun, seem to follow us down the valley, and we pass the silent ruins of Inca terraces, houses and grain bins, until at last we arrive at the little hamlet of Piñas.

 One and a half rooms are shared in the darkness by two couples, an old lady and an assortment of children.
 None of them speak Spanish but they are warm and hospitable.
 I give them all the potatoes, onions and rice I have and invite the entire family to my jar of Nescafé.
 The glee they demonstrate on drinking it leads me to suspect they’ve never tried it before.
 Afterwards, we all settle in for the night, bundled under our layers.